 The National Center for Regenerative Medicine, a leader in cellular manufacturing and regenerative medicine, formally added The MetroHealth System as an institutional member following a vote by the organization’s board of governors last month.

-Stan Gerson, MD, director of the National Center for Regenerative Medicine, said the addition of MetroHealth will strengthen current collaborative projects with MetroHealth researchers and will expand the breadth of cellular therapy and regenerative medicine being conducted across the city.
-“With the addition of MetroHealth as a formal institutional member, all cellular therapy activities in the city are now united under the Center’s umbrella, fostering collaboration, promoting efficiency, and expanding possibilities for better treatments and new discoveries.”
+Stan Gerson, director of the National Center for Regenerative Medicine, said the addition of MetroHealth will strengthen current collaborative projects with MetroHealth researchers and will expand the breadth of cellular therapy and regenerative medicine being conducted across the city.
+“With the addition of MetroHealth as a formal institutional member, all cellular therapy activities in the city are now united under the center’s umbrella, fostering collaboration, promoting efficiency, and expanding possibilities for better treatments and new discoveries.”

-William Tse, MD, director of MetroHealth’s division of Hematology/Oncology and deputy director of the MetroHealth Cancer Center, credits the membership invitation as a direct result of the MetroHealth System’s leadership, vision and investment in cellular immunotherapy research.
+William Tse, director of MetroHealth’s division of hematology/oncology and deputy director of the MetroHealth Cancer Center, credits the membership invitation as a direct result of the MetroHealth System’s leadership, vision and investment in cellular immunotherapy research.
 “Joining the National Center for Regenerative Medicine raises our status in the world of cancer research and treatment and makes us a more competitive institution for decades to come.
 We are part of an elite partnership now,” said Tse.
 “It will provide us with the regulatory support that will allow new treatments developed at MetroHealth to gain FDA approval more efficiently and our patients to experience the benefits of our research more quickly.”

 This article was originally published June 9, 2021.